hackergrrl/common-readme/readme_tips.md

 > progressively greater amount of knowledge. -- from `perlmodstyle`

-## enable short-circuiting, mindest, altruism
+## Care About People's Time

 Awesome; the ordering of these key elements should be decided by how quickly they let someone 'short circuit' and bail on your module.

-But this sounds bleak, doesn't it?
-Your job, when you're doing it optimally altruisticly, isn't to "sell" people on your work. it's to let them evaluate what your creation does as objectively as possible, and decide whether it meets their needs or not. not to, say, maximize your downloads or userbase.
+This sounds bleak, doesn't it?
+But think about it: your job, when you're doing it with optimal altruism in mind, isn't to "sell" people on your work.
+It's to let them evaluate what your creation does as objectively as possible, and decide whether it meets their needs or not.
+Not to, say, maximize your downloads or userbase.

 This mindset doesn't appeal to everyone; it requires checking your ego at the door and letting the work speak for itself as much as possible.
-Your only job is to describe its promise as succinctly as you can.
+Your only job is to describe its promise as succinctly as you can, so module spelunkyers can either use your work when it's a fit, or move on to something else that does.

-You don't need to use *this* format, but try to be consistent to save your users precious cognitive cycles.

-The ordering presented here is lovingly referred to as "cognitive funneling", and can be imagined as a funnel held upright, where the widest end contains the broadest more pertinent details, and moving deeper down into the funnel presents more specific details that are pertinent for only a reader who is interested enough in your work to have reached that deeply in the document. finally, the bottom can be reserved for details that only those intrigued by the deeper context of the work (background, credits, biblio, ...)

-Not coincidentally, this is also the format used by [**common-readme**](https://github.com/noffle/common-readme), a set of README guidelines and handy command-line generator.
-If you like what's written here, you may save some time writing READMEs with `common-readme`.

-## bonus section: what other good practices are there?
+## Bonus: what other good practices are there?

 Outside of the key points of the article, there are other practices you can follow (or not follow) to raise your README's quality bar even further, and